 The BIG downside for families, with little ones and a pram, is the lack of a ramp down to the pool.
 The staff informed me though that they are happy to help you take your pram down the stairs.
 And the pools are NOT accessible by wheel chair.

-At the reception, you can purchase hot and cold drinks as well as a ice creams and snacks and there are two tables to sit at.
+At the reception, you can purchase hot and cold drinks as well as a ice creams and snacks and there are some tables to sit at.
 They also have a kiosk set up at the northern end of the 50m pool that is generally open weekends and during the summer school holidays from about 11am to 3pm.
-You can buy hot chips, sausage rolls, pies, chicken nuggets, cold drinks and ice cream when we went recently in the summer school holidays.
+You can buy hot chips, sausage rolls, pies, chicken nuggets, cold drinks and ice cream.
+Below is a photo of the kiosk menu from 20th January 2018.

 Fees and Entry